AstroTeo99/AstroTeo99/README.md

 In my free time, I love photography, especially astrophotography with my Newtonian 150/750 telescope paired with a Nikon D7100.
 You can check out some of my photos [here](#). <sub><sup><span style="color: gray; opacity: 0.7;">(Work in Progress: Photos will be added soon!)</span></sup></sub>

-I'm also a fan of watching anime and TV series, and enjoy gaming on my PC or PlayStation.
 <!--
 **AstroTeo99/AstroTeo99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.